The following speakers have graciously agreed to give public lecture, keynotes, and panel discussion at ALTA 2024.

 Professor Eduard Hovy - University of Melbourne

-LLMs: what they are and where they are heading
+Generative LLMs: How they work and where they are headed (Public Lecture Slides)

 Register for the Public Lecture